18F/accessibility/pages/iframes.md

 ## Testing

 1. Identify all `iframe`s on a page.
-2. Using the keyboard, navigate to each frame to ensure content is accessible.
+2. Using the keyboard, navigate to each `iframe` to ensure content is accessible.
-3. Check the `title` or `name` attribute of each frame for a description of the content.
+3. Check the `title` or `name` attribute of each `iframe` for a description of the content.

 ## Examples